How often have Democrats in Trump country voted with Republicans?

 (CNN)For all the talk of potential for a blue wave in 2018, Senate Democrats are on defense, trying to hold on to multiple seats they hold in states that voted for President Donald Trump.

-There are ten Democratic senators up for reelection in states that voted for Trump in 2016, and, to varying degrees, they've had to find ways to simultaneously stay true to the electorate in their states and to the Democratic party.
+There are 10 Democratic senators up for re-election in states that voted for Trump in 2016, and, to varying degrees, they've had to find ways to simultaneously stay true to the electorate in their states and to the Democratic party.

 Of these Trump-state Democrats, CNN rates five of the seats -- Florida, Indiana, Missouri, North Dakota and West Virginia -- as Toss-Ups.
 Three of them -- Montana, Ohio and Wisconsin -- are Lean Democratic.
 Pennsylvania and Michigan are rated Likely Democratic even though incumbents are running in all ten races.